sandreas/m4b-tool/README.md

 #### Finding misplaced main chapters

 Now listen to the audiobook an go through the chapters.
-Lets assume, all chapters were detected correctly, except two chapters in the middle of the audiobook, chapter numbers 6 and 9.
+Lets assume, all but 2 chapters were detected correctly.
+The two misplaced chapters are chapter number 6 and 9.

+To find the real position of chapters 6 and 9 invoke:

 ```
 php m4b-tool.phar chapter --find-misplaced-chapters 5,8  --merge-similar --first-chapter-offset 4000 --last-chapter-offset 3500 -m 8669da33-bf9c-47fe-adc9-23798a37b096 "../data/harry-potter-1.m4b"
 ```

 Explanation:
-`--find-misplaced-chapters`: Number of chapters that are not detected correctly.
+`--find-misplaced-chapters`: Comma separated list of chapter numbers, that were not detected correctly.

 Now m4b-tool will generate a ***potential chapter*** for every silence around the used chapter mark to find the right chapter position.